Antonyfrtz/InformationSystems-NetCoreAPI/README.md

 This code contains the .NET Core Web API backend for the Informations Systems course project.
-To run in your environment, create appsettings.json file as follows:
+To run in your environment, first create an SQL Server database called 'finance', then create appsettings.json file as follows:
 ```
 {
   "ConnectionStrings": {